-Keep Grandma or Grandpa stocked in reading material or brain games with an Amazon Kindle Paperwhite.
-Focused exclusively on reading and listening to e-books through Amazon’s Audible service, it’s almost as easy as a physical book.
+Keep Grandma or Grandpa stocked on reading material or brain games with an Amazon Kindle Paperwhite.
+Focused exclusively on reading e-books and listening to audiobooks through Amazon’s Audible service, it’s almost as easy to use as a physical book.
 But unlike a book, it gives grandparents access to helpful reading features like the ability to adjust lighting, text size, and text boldness.

 Plus, the newest Paperwhite is thinner, lighter, and even waterproof.
-That means they can take it with them to the pool or beach during all those family vacations.
+That means they can take it with them to the pool or beach.

 35. A Robotic Housecleaner

 If your grandparents have difficulty keeping up with vacuuming or just plain hate it, treat them to some robotic helpers.
 The iRobot Roomba 960 vacuum sweeps up dirt, dust, and pet hair on rugs and tile or hardwood floors.
-It even learns the layout of their home as it goes and automatically returns to its docking station to recharge.
+It even learns the home’s layout as it goes and automatically returns to its docking station to recharge.
 This Roomba is Alexa-enabled, which means they can control it with simple voice commands.
-And if they have a smartphone or tablet, the app lets them do things like track its progress and set schedules.
+And they can use the app on their smartphone or tablet to do things like track its progress and set schedules.

-Or go all out with the state-of-the-art Roomba s9+.
+Or go all-out with the state-of-the-art Roomba s9+.
 This model does everything the 960 does, plus it comes with Roomba’s most powerful suction.
-And automatically empties the vacuum’s dirt bin into a special allergen-lock bag, making it ideal for people with allergies.
+And it automatically empties the vacuum’s dirt bin into a special allergen-lock bag, making it ideal for people with allergies.

 36. A Housecleaning Service